What Kind of Animals Live in the North Pole? Top Arctic Animals

 Minke whale

 The northern minke whale or common minke whale is the smallest member of the rorqual.
-The whales can be found living in the waters off eastern Greenland, Barents Island, Kara Sea, and of course, the Arctic Ocean.
-Minke whales also live in Antarctica.
-They tend to have a solitary life in Antarctica and Arctic waters.
+It lives in the waters off eastern Greenland, Barents Island, the Kara Sea, and, of course, the Arctic Ocean.

 Bowhead whales can live as long as more than 200 years

-The Bowhead whale can grow up to 60 feet (18 meters) in length and weigh up to 90,000 kilograms.
+The Bowhead whale can grow up to 60 feet (18 meters) in length and weigh 90,000 kilograms.
 This whale species has a large triangle skull to break through the Arctic ice to breathe.

 Narwhals and their long “tusks”

-The narwhal with its incredibly long tusk, which is actually a protruding tooth, is called the unicorn of the sea.
 The tusk can grow up to 10 feet (3 meters).
 Though only males develop this tusk, around 15 percent of females grow this feature, but it’s usually shorter.

 Beluga whales

-Easily distinguished by their brown-grey to white skin and a sizable round forehead, these beautiful animals are super vocal and so sociable in their pods.
+Easily distinguished by their brown-grey to white skin and a sizable round forehead, these beautiful animals are super vocal and so friendly in their pods.
 Impressively, Beluga whales can mimic the voices of humans with no training.

 Roundup

-Recently, we learned about more than 10 popular animals living in the Arctic water and land.
-Along with them, of course, there are many other animals found there.
-As you can see, animal life in the northernmost point is so diverse and unique, right?
-And that’s all for today’s article “Arctic facts: What kind of animals live in the North Pole region?.”
-Hope you enjoyed it.
+More than 10 popular animals live in the Arctic water and land.
+Along with them, of course, many other animals are found there.
+As you can see, animal life in the northernmost point is diverse and unique.
+And that’s all for today’s article, “What kind of animals live in the North Pole?”
+We hope you enjoyed it.

 Rate: 4.3 - 50Votes